-it is important here to note that citation copyrighted other authors, well as publication of proprietary material data, must not appear in thesis without proper reference and permission from the authors or companies involved.
+It is important here to note that copyrighted work by other authors, as well as publication of proprietary material or data, must not appear in thesis without proper reference and permission from the authors or companies involved.

-6.9.7 Confidentiality Status
+6.9.5 Confidentiality Status

 In general, the thesis is open to the public domain.
 However, there are cases where the whole thesis, or parts of it, includes protected information.
 These documents must be fully identified with appropriate warning messages, according to the procedures used in the Department of National Defence for protected and classified documents.
 If no such warning messages are displayed, the thesis is then considered as unclassified.
-More information may be found at: Thesis Preparation Guidelines